 - A summary presentation on the water quality part of the project, presented on August 13, 2014, is available at the Indian Creek Watershed Management Authority website (under Indian Creek Watershed Plan - Water Quality Goals).
 If you're really interested, you can watch the video of the presentations.
 (Try Internet Explorer if you have trouble playing the video.)

 - The RAPID project was designed to measure the pulse of nitrate we believed would appear when the rains returned after the drought during the summer of 2012.
-It is a collaboration with the University of Nebraska-Lincoln, the University of Iowa, the University of North Carolina, and Coe.
-It has resulted in three publications (one, two, and three), with more to come.
+It was a collaboration with the University of Nebraska-Lincoln, the University of Iowa, the University of North Carolina, and Coe.
+It has resulted in three publications (one, two, and three).

 - Our NSF-RAPID work was featured in the Cedar Rapids Gazette.
 Be sure to watch the video with the story.